Step Up (franchise)

-Step Up is an American romantic-dance anthology franchise.
-Based on characters created by Duane Adler, the franchise includes six films and a television series.
+Step Up is an American romantic dance franchise created by Duane Adler.
+The franchise includes films and a television series.
 The films have received a generally mixed critical reception, while being a box office success with a collective total of $651 million.

 Films

 Step Up (2006)

 Tyler Gage (Channing Tatum) receives the opportunity of a lifetime after vandalizing a performing arts school, gaining him the chance to earn a scholarship and dance with an up-and-coming dancer, Nora Clark (Jenna Dewan).

-Step Up 2: The Streets (2008)
+Step Up 2 the Streets (2008)

 Romantic sparks occur between two dance students (Andie and Chase) from very different backgrounds at the Maryland School of the Arts.

 Step Up 3D (2010)

 A tight-knit group of New York City street dancers find themselves pitted against the world's best hip hop dancers in a high-stakes showdown.

 Step Up Revolution (2012)

-A group of flash mob dancers led by Sean (Ryan Guzman) and the daughter of a hotel tycoon, Emily (Kathryn McCormick), attempt to save a Miami strip populated by a tight-knit community from being developed into hotels.
+A group of flash mob dancers led by Sean (Ryan Guzman) and the daughter of a hotel tycoon, Emily (Kathryn McCormick), attempt to save a Miami strip populated by a tight-knit community from being developed into hotels using dance and rebellion.